Part of Pūpūkea Beach Park — named for rock shapes, not sharks

 For water quality searches, you need to look for "Pūpūkea" or "Pupukea" rather than "Shark's Cove" in the DOH database.
 The state uses the official beach park name.

-Sharkʻs Cove has excellent water quality during summer months (low bacteria risk, 1 out of 5).
+Shark’s Cove historically rates at low bacteria levels during summer months (low bacteria risk, 1 out of 5).
 The rocky, volcanic substrate means less sediment disturbance compared to sandy beaches.
 The cove is fed by open ocean water with good circulation, and there is no significant stream runoff nearby.

 The marine life is remarkable: tropical fish, sea urchins, hermit crabs, octopus, eels, sea cucumbers, and occasionally sea turtles.
 The natural tide pools are home to diverse ecosystems visible in just inches of water.